Find Grad Schools

 Doctor’s Degrees in Other Engineering

 There are 41 colleges and univerities across the nation that offer a doctor's degree in other engineering.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 22% were students from an underrepresented racial-ethnic group.
-Also, 47.0% of other engineering graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 16 were from an underrepresented racial-ethnic group.
+Also, 51.4% of other engineering graduates were international students.

 Education Levels of Other Engineering Majors